Table Of Contents:

 Fabric softeners are liquids that are added during the washing process to soften the cloth material.
 Dryer sheets are tissue paper-sized sheets that are placed with the clothes in an electric dryer to prevent the buildup of static electricity and soften clothes as well.

-Both fabric softeners and dryer sheets use chemicals, which can irritate the skin while their fragrance could be unsettling for the baby.
+Both fabric softeners and dryer sheets use chemicals, which can irritate the skin while their fragrance could be unfavorable for the baby.
 Medical experts are not in favor of fabric softeners and dryer sheets as the baby’s skin is prone to irritation and allergies (4).

 How To Disinfect Baby Clothes?